RickWayne1125/RickWayne1125.github.io/source/_posts/MarvelGOG.md

 </center>

-While major manufacturers are scrambling to make open-world games, Square Enix surprisingly choosed to make a game with only linear story.
+While major manufacturers are scrambling to make open-world games, Square Enix surprisingly chooses to make a game with only linear story.
 And after the fiasco of *Marvel's Avengers*, it is hard to believe that SE made *Marvel's Guardians of the Galaxy* such a good super hero game that saved the day.

 # A Traditional Cosmic Comic Book Story
 Just like so many others around the world, when I was a boy, I also dreamed of driving a spaceship of my own and traveling in the galaxy.
 Fighting against space villains to save the whole universe, it feels so cool even just think about it.
 And thanks to *Guardians of the Galaxy*, you finally got the chance to achieve the childhood dream.
 In this game, you can play the role of Peter Quill, AKA ~~Sun-Lord, or Star-Man~~ Star-Lord, save his "daughter" and the entire universe at the same time, along with other members of Guardians of the Galaxy.

 ![Screenshot 1](https://cdn.jsdelivr.net/gh/RickWayne1125/RickWayne1125.github.io@deploy/img/MarvelGOG/1.jpg)